altonch/perfectoSupport/README.md

 # Perfecto Support Tests
-This is a repository containing the known-good tests that you can use for testing basic functionality of your connection to the Perfecto cloud lab.
+This is a repository containing known-good tests for testing basic functionality of your connection to the Perfecto cloud lab.

 # Support Provided